jasonknight/gopress/docs.md

 ```go
 func (o *Comment) FindByCommentType(_findByCommentType string) ([]*Comment, error)
 ```
-FindByCommentType searchs against the primary key comment_type and will return []*Comment,error This method is a programatically generated finder for Comment
+FindByCommentType searchs against the database table field comment_type and will return []*Comment,error This method is a programatically generated finder for Comment

 ```go